update-readme/update-readme/README.md

 var updatedMarkdown = plugin(originalMarkdown, pluginOptions, globalOptions) // return a Promise that resolves to Markdown string.
 ```

-Only problem is how do we know which plugins are used with which sections.
+Only problem is how do we know which plugins are used with which sections?
 Off the top of my head, we add a registration property.

 ```
 // somewhere in the plugin's code